-The development of a sound Operating Budget is a year-round cycle of preparation.
+The development of a sound Budget is a year-round cycle of preparation.
 The ongoing functions performed by OMB staff are not mutually exclusive but intrinsically related to one another in the implementation of recommended best practices.
-The following Venn diagram demonstrates this interrelationship:
+The following Venn diagram demonstrates this inter-relationship:

-Figure C.1: Linkage between OMB Functions and Operating Budget
+Figure C.1: Linkage between OMB Functions and the Budget

-The annual Operating Budget is a product of three components/activities: the Administration's philosophy that underlies all financial and managerial operations; the County's assessment of its financial condition, operational efficiency, economy and demographics; and OMB's Reporting and Budget Development Process, linking it to the two other components/activities.
+The annual Budget is a product of three components/activities: the Administration's philosophy that underlies all financial and managerial operations; the County's assessment of its financial condition, operational efficiency, economy and demographics; and OMB's reporting and budget development process, linking it to the two other components/activities.

-The budget development process implements policies that draw on the strategic planning concepts of the mission; develops goals that support the County's mission; utilizes strategic management to accomplish the goals; and considers all aspects in the utilization of available resources.
+The budget development process implements policies that draw on the strategic planning concepts of the County's mission; develops goals that support the mission; utilizes strategic management to accomplish the goals; and considers all aspects in the utilization of available resources.
 Again, this year-round effort allows for adjustments and the consideration of new information.

-The annual budget development process typically begins in June when OMB provides departmental fiscal staff and decision-makers with a preparation guide that highlights major policy, operational, and financial goals for the ensuing year; significant challenges facing the County; and technical information regarding budget preparation.
+The annual budget development process typically begins in June when OMB provides departmental fiscal staff and decision-makers with a preparation guide that highlights: major policy, operational, and financial goals for the ensuing year; significant challenges facing the County; and technical information regarding budget preparation.

 Within four weeks, departments are required to submit their expense, revenue, and staffing requests to OMB.
-The Administration's financial management team reviews these requests and incorporates them into a Proposed Budget.
+The Administration and OMB review these requests and incorporate them into a Proposed Budget.

 Both the County Charter and the NIFA Act, during a control period, require that the County Executive submit the Proposed Budget to the County Legislature and NIFA by September 15.
 The Charter also requires the Legislature to hold a public budget hearing(s) on the Proposed Budget.
 After the conclusion of the public hearing(s), the County Legislature may reduce or strike out any item of appropriation in the Proposed Budget.
 Prior to inserting any additional item or increasing an item of appropriation, the Legislature must publish a notice setting forth the nature of the adopted changes and fixing the time at which it will hold a public hearing thereon.
-The County Executive has the power to veto any item that constitutes an addition or increase in the Proposed Budget.
-The County Legislature has the power to override such a veto by affirmative vote of at least thirteen out of its nineteen members.
 By ordinance, the Legislature shall finally approve the Proposed Budget, as altered or revised.
+Upon final adoption of the Budget, the County Legislature must pass an appropriation ordinance therefor and levy taxes for the ensuing year no later than October 30.

 Within ten days of the final approval of the Budget by the County Legislature, the County Executive may veto any item that constitutes a change from the Proposed Budget, while at the same time approving the remainder of the Budget.
 The County Legislature may override any such vetoed item within seven days by an affirmative vote of at least thirteen members.
-Upon final adoption of the Budget, the County Legislature must pass an appropriation ordinance for the Adopted Budget and levy taxes for the ensuing year no later than October 30.